ForestAdmin/forest-rails/README.md

 # Forest Rails Liana [![Build Status](https://travis-ci.org/ForestAdmin/forest-rails.svg?branch=master)](https://travis-ci.org/ForestAdmin/forest-rails)

 The official Rails liana for Forest.
-Forest is a modern admin interface (see the [live demo](https://app.forestadmin.com/login?livedemo)) that works on all major web frameworks. forest_liana is the gem that makes Forest admin work on any Rails application.
+Forest is a modern admin interface (see the [live demo](https://app.forestadmin.com/login?livedemo)) that works on all major web frameworks. forest_liana is the gem that makes Forest admin work on any Rails application (Rails >= 4.0).

 ## Installation